Who are THE LOWEST of LOW?

 Legends suggest that her present incarnation was the result of a happy union between a human woman of the Crow tribe and an unknown stranger said to have borne many gifts, a skilful warrior with a long, powerful and sleek horse who could gallop for hours without tiring.

 Star sign: Gemini

 Likes: Well, MUSIC, duh! also...
-Swimming, Cooking, Casual weekend Goetic evocations, Watching anime, Painting, Pottery-making, the way warm sunshine strikes ruined sandstone buildings at about 2-4 pm, thinking about the tensile properties of various types of wood, the idea of cold fusion, shiny things, making stuff, animals in general, and goats in particular.
+Swimming, Cooking, Casual weekend Goetic evocations, Watching anime, Painting, Pottery-making, the way warm sunshine strikes ruined sandstone buildings at about 2-4 pm, thinking about the tensile properties of various types of wood, the idea of cold fusion, shiny things, making stuff, making animations, animals in general, and goats in particular.